ji-podhead/RHEL_9_Foreman_Guide/docs/nestedVM_with_external_DHCP&DNS/readme.md

 - in my case they where missing, so i had to copy the image intoo the boot folder
 	 - i used my nfs, but you can of course use ***securecopy*** as well
+- the outcome is that the pxe boot loader constantly tries to boot (repeats the counter on the blue screen)
+	- ***this typically means that theres a TFTP-misconfiguration***
 ---

 ***configure `pxelinux.cfg/default`***